 But, raising pay isn’t the only option.
 The industry is rife with inefficiency.
 Raising productivity will help the industry do more with less manpower.
 How inefficient is it?
 Consider just these few statistics.
 A survey from PlanGrid and FMI found that more than 35 percent of the time of construction professionals (more than 14 hours per week) is spent on non-productive activities including looking for project information, and dealing with mistakes and rework.

 Another survey, by the Mechanical Contractors Association of America (MCAA) found that problems with construction logistics have a 50 percent or more impact on productivity.
 And, a U.S. Chamber of Commerce Commercial Construction Index survey found that a bare 11 percent of contractors say worksites are very efficient.

-Fast Help for Construction Companies
+Labor Help for Construction Companies

-Alpha TransForm can help construction companies increase productivity and attract workers in multiple ways.
+Alpha TransForm can help construction companies increase productivity and attract skilled labor in multiple ways.
 By tying construction sites directly to back office operations, it can improve logistics, make sure that construction documents are always within reach, and cut down on mistakes and rework.
 It can streamline inspections and dramatically improve data capture.

 For a practical example of how Alpha TransForm can help, read how Building Engineering Company increased inspection throughput, improved data accuracy and made field data available to the company’s systems immediately.